gokul10cs12/IBS-smartCity/README.md

 This is project on implmenting ID-based security framework for smart cities.
 Architecture file can be found in root directory highlevel_idc_smartcity.pdf This project uses flask framework - a micro webframework(python) for the backend, it also uses MongoDB as DB.
-Used HTML5 for webpages, no other specific front libraries have used.
+Used HTML5 for webpages, no other specific frontend libraries/frameworks have used.
 Only static web pages are present.
 ## Installation
 Rerequired packages and Libraries:
 - Recommended IDE : Pycharm - enables virtual environment (venv)